Leo11-strive/Leo-s-Notebook/docs/index.md

 !!!
 Tips

-    This is a personal notebook.
+    <center>This is a personal notebook.
 The content might be incorrect.
-Just for reference.:joy:
+Just for reference.:joy:</center>